-Difference between carbon black and Gilsonite or mineral bitumen is a black mineral with high viscosity, whose structure consists of dissolved solid hydrocarbons and is extracted from underground mines.
+The difference between carbon black and Gilsonite or mineral bitumen is a black mineral with high viscosity, whose structure consists of dissolved solid hydrocarbons and is extracted from underground mines.

-But carbon is a type of para–crystalline carbon that has a large surface to volume ratio.
+But carbon is a type of para–crystalline carbon that has a large surface-to-volume ratio.

-And natural asphalt classified as a soluble substance in oily solutions, and also has long hydrocarbon chains, while carbon black can be controlled by partial combustion of oil or gases.
+And natural asphalt is classified as a soluble substance in oily solutions, and also has long hydrocarbon chains, while carbon black can be controlled by partial combustion of oil or gases.

 What is Gilsonite?

-Gilsonite is a natural, resinous hydrocarbon ,solid, black, lightweight organic material, this natural asphalt is similar to a hard petroleum asphalt and is often called a natural asphalt, asphaltite, uintaite, or asphaltum.
+Gilsonite is a natural, resinous hydrocarbon, solid, black, lightweight organic material, this natural asphalt is similar to a hard petroleum asphalt and is often called a natural asphalt, asphaltite, uintaite, or asphaltum.

 Usage of Gilsonite